On the number and size of Markov equivalence classes of random directed acyclic graphs: Computation of the tower weights

 Next, we bound the probability of having a single element in a given layer.

-\begin{lemma} For any $i\in \N$ and for all $n\in \N$ sufficiently large, we have with $\P_n$-probability at least $\frac{1}{64}$ that $h_i \leq 1$ holds. \end{lemma} \begin{proof} Without loss of generality, assume that the event $\{\hei(G) \geq i \}$ holds with $\P_n$-probability at least $\frac{1}{2}$, as the claim is trivial, otherwise.
+\begin{lemma} For any $i\in \N$ and for all $n\in \N$ sufficiently large, we have with $\P_n$-probability at least $\frac{1}{128}$ that $h_i \leq 1$ holds. \end{lemma} \begin{proof} Without loss of generality, assume that the event $\{\hei(G) \geq i \}$ holds with $\P_n$-probability at least $\frac{1}{2}$, as the claim is trivial, otherwise.
 Fix some $G$ drawn according to $\P_n$.
 When $i= \hei(G)$, the claim follows from \cite{L:MaximalVertices}, where the law of the number of sources and sinks in a \DAG is studied.
 For $i < \hei(G)$, observe that by Proposition \ref{pro:LevelEstimate}, we have that with $\P_n$-probability at least $\frac{1}{2}$, it holds that $\max(h_i,h_{i+1})\leq 4$ for all $n$ sufficiently large.
-In other words, for each such $n\in \N$ Note that for each such tower vector $h$ which satisfies \eqref{eq:TowerVectorExtended}, we can define a corresponding vector $\tilde{h}$ as in \eqref{def:VectorExtension} by replacing the layer $H_i$ by $h_i$ many consecutive ones.
-Since each such vector $\tilde{h}$ has at most $16$ tower vectors mapping onto it, we conclude from \eqref{eq:WeightRatio} in Proposition \ref{pro:LevelEstimate} that Thus, using Lemma \ref{lem:WeightEstimate}, this finishes the proof. \end{proof}
+Now let $X$ be the set of tower vectors $h\in \Omega_n$ such that $\max(h_i,h_{i+1})\leq 4$ and note that Next, let $M$ be the mapping that takes a tower vector $h$ and maps it to the tower vector $\tilde{h}$ as in \eqref{def:VectorExtension}, i.e.\ we replace the layer $H_i$ by $h_i$ many consecutive ones.
+Observe that the map $M$ is at most $4$ to $1$ on the domain $X$ by construction.
+Moreover, the relation \eqref{eq:WeightRatio} in Proposition \ref{pro:LevelEstimate} ensures that for any $h \in X$ where $\tilde{h}=M(h)$.
+Combining the above observations, we see that This finishes the proof. \end{proof}

 \begin{remark} The same arguments as in Lemma \ref{lem:SingleGenerationHeightVector} show that for any $k\geq 1$, there is a strictly positive probability $p_k>0$ to see exactly $k$ sites in a fixed layer $i$, provided that $n$ is sufficiently large. \end{remark}